-- Inability to conduct cross-district activities and the fact that students could not meet face to face; - Staffing problems both the difficulty in finding staff for open positions, as well as, high staff turnover; - Decline in enrollment leading to reduction in A and I funding.
+- Staffing problems both the difficulty in finding staff for open positions, as well as high staff turnover. - A Decline in student enrollment leading to reduction in Achievement and Integration funding.

 Through technical assistance, many districts have shared an intent to rethink, adjust, and continue to implement the strategies in their plans in order to realize their intended outcomes.
 More districts are acknowledging the need to reduce barriers created by implicit racial bias.
-They are recognizing the need to increase the voices, representation, and meaningful participation of their American Indian students and students of color.
-Several districts are now revising their curriculum to either include ethnic studies courses or, more significantly, to revamp all courses to reflect the multiracial, multicultural experience of this country - whether or not their student body is racially diverse.
+They're recognizing the need to increase the voices, representation and meaningful participation of their American Indian students and students of color.
+Several districts are now revising their curriculum to either include ethnic studies courses or, more significantly, to revamp all courses to reflect the multiracial, multicultural experience of this country-whether or not their student body is racially diverse.
 These changes reflect the gradual shift of increasing awareness and an improved mindset that, if sustained, could lead to significant increased outcomes for all students over time.